YonKu0/infini-app/README.md

 * **SSH Failures:** Confirm your SSH key permissions (`chmod 600`) and the agent has your key.
 * **Ignition Errors:** Use `butane --strict` locally to validate your `butane-config.yml`.
 * **Disk Space:** Verify you have enough disk space for the CoreOS image and containers.
+---
 ## Design Decisions & Trade‑Offs
 * **Butane + Ignition** allows fully automated, reproducible VM bootstrapping without manual provisioning.
 Using `ConditionFirstBoot=yes` ensures the random IP assignment runs only once.
 * **Multistage Docker build** balances build-time dependencies isolation and minimal runtime footprint.
 * **docker-compose** chosen for simplicity in a single‑node context; could be replaced by Kubernetes in larger deployments.
 * **Retry logic** and **port checks** in `deploy.sh` increase robustness against transient network issues and resource conflicts.
+* **Shell-based deployment script (deploy.sh) offers portability and minimal dependencies, but may be harder to maintain long-term compared to a structured language like Python (e.g., for argument parsing, logging, error handling).
+* **Project-local SSH key (secrets/ directory) improves automation and self-containment for deployment, and was primarily chosen for demonstration purposes — to avoid modifying or relying on existing SSH keys across different machines running the demo.
+However, this approach introduces security considerations (e.g., accidental Git commits if not .gitignored) and diverges from the standard ~/.ssh location, which may confuse users or interfere with tools expecting default key paths.
 ---
 ## Future Improvements
 * **Scaling:** Migrate to Kubernetes or Nomad for dynamic service discovery and horizontal scaling.